 Bamboo Park is a giant bamboo forest regenerating the soil and eco-systems from sugar cane farming.
 By applying a bamboo-based agro-ecosystem we aim to restore the land and prevent the pitfalls of traditional agricultural practices.
 Our off-grid property features bamboo forest, native woodland, water and lawns much-loved by visiting kangaroos.

-Bamboo Park is a haven for native fauna, it controls soil erosion, conserves biodiversity, beautifies the landscape and essentially contributes to the purification and regulation of the
+Bamboo Park is a heaven for native fauna, it controls soil erosion, conserves biodiversity, beautifies the landscape and essentially contributes to the purification and regulation of the surrounding environment.

 THE Bamboo house